fabsenet/blog_en/source/_posts/2013/01-24-self-commenting-code-a-sample.md

     metadata = cloudBlob.Metadata;
 }</pre>

-But the meaning of this small piece of code ist still not clear.
+But the meaning of this small piece of code is still not clear.
 The condition is true, if the metadataLocation equals remote, so the question asked is, whether the location is a remote location.
 I introduced a variable to write this piece of knowledge into the code itself:
 <pre class="csharpcode">var isRemoteMetadataLocationUsed = String.Equals(metadataLocation, <span class="str">"remote"</span>, InvariantCultureIgnoreCase);
 <span class="kwrd">if</span> (isRemoteMetadataLocationUsed)
 {